Alpha Comae Berenices: Properties

 Although Alpha Comae Berenices bears the title "alpha", at magnitude 4.32 it is actually fainter than Beta Comae Berenices.

-It is a binary star, with almost equal components of magnitudes 5.05 m and 5.08 m orbiting each other with a period of 25.87 years.
-The system, estimated to be 58 light-years distant, appears so nearly "edge-on" from the Earth that the two stars appear to move back-and-forth in a straight line with a maximum separation of only 0.7 arcsec.
+This is a binary star, with almost equal components of magnitudes 5.05 m and 5.08 m orbiting each other with a period of 25.87 years.
+The system, estimated to be 58 light-years distant, is aligned nearly "edge-on" from the Earth so that the two stars appear to move back-and-forth in a straight line with a maximum separation of only 0.7 arcsec.
+The mean physical separation between them is approximately 10 AU, about the distance between the Sun and Saturn.

 Eclipses are predicted to occur between the two components, however they have not been successfully observed due to miscalculations of the time of eclipse.
-If eclipses do occur, the next primary eclipse is expected to be around 27 September 2040; the next date for a secondary eclipse, which has only a 3.3% probability of happening, is 11 January 2026.
+If eclipses do occur, the next primary eclipse is expected to be around 27 September 2040; the most recent date for a secondary eclipse, which had only a 3.3% probability of happening, was 11 January 2026.

-The mean separation between them is approximately 10 AU, about the distance between the Sun and Saturn.

 The binary star has a visual companion, CCDM J13100+1732C, of apparent magnitude 10.2, located 89 arcseconds away along a position angle of 345°.

 Alpha Comae Berenicis forms an isosceles triangle with globular star clusters Messier 53 and NGC 5053.
 The apparent diameter of this triangle is a little more than one degree.
 The location of Alpha Comae Berenicis is westward (preceding) of both globular star clusters.